Last Updated: 18/02/2026

 ESP32 Dev Module

-Now just build up the ciruit below (Click image for larger Version)
+Now just build up the circuit below (Click image for larger Version)

 nowRail to DCC-EX Connection